2019 Program Dates: January 6 - 25, 2019

 NYU Shanghai students may register on their own during the registration period.

+Admitted students will be sent information pertaining to program preparation.
 NYU Shanghai will host pre-departure orientations for students who will join the January term program.
 One orientation will be offered in person at the NYU Shanghai Office in New York, a second orientation will be offered virtually.
 More information about this session will be sent out to admitted students in November.
 NYU Shanghai will provide you with the necessary documents to process a student study visa.
 It is important to check with the Office of Global Services (OGS) or utilize the Global Check Plus application found in NYUhome to check if you have specific visa requirements.
 Immigration requirements vary based on student citizenship.
 If you have general questions or need help, please email email@example.com for further information.

 Please contact firstname.lastname@example.org with any questions or click link below to receive more information about the J-term program.